Peacock: A Family of Arabic Multimodal Large Language Models and Benchmarks: Experiments

 \subsubsection{SEED Benchmark}

 For our third benchmark, we adapt the SEED-Bench for Arabic and use it to evaluate our models.
 Table~\ref{tab:seed_bench} and Figure~\ref{seed} present an evaluation of \ours models across a broad spectrum of visual understanding dimensions within SEED-Bench, where a diverse range of performance efficiencies is observed.
 LLaVA-\jasmine emerges as a particularly robust model, excelling in visual reasoning and scene understanding with accuracy scores of 68.88\% and 65.52\%, respectively.
 However, it displays weaknesses in spatial relations and instance location.
 Mirroring this trend, LLaVA-AceGPT showcases strengths in scene understanding and visual reasoning (66.72\% and 71.6\%, respectively), but marginally underperforms in instance interaction and spatial relations compared to LLaVA-\jasmine.
 In contrast, InstructBlip-\jasmine, while proficient in scene understanding and Visual Reasoning (59.34\% and 64.95\%), falls short in Instance Attributes and Counting, resulting in a lower overall accuracy of 46.43\%.
 InstructBlip-AceGPT, the model with the most modest performance, achieves its best results in visual reasoning and instance interaction (51.06\% and 43.3\%), but struggles significantly with instance counting and scene understanding.
+In contrast to mBlip, which outperforms Peacock models only in one dimension (instance interaction) and achieves the same score in the spatial relation dimension as InstructBlip-\jasmine.

 This comparative analysis underscores the superiority of LLaVA-based models in the \ours family on SEED-Bench, especially those with \jasmine, over InstructBlip models in most tasks.
 This could be attributed to the capability of \jasmine in understanding and ability of align information coming from the vision encoder on the one hand and the input questions about the input image, on the other hand.
 Meanwhile, the InstructBlip models, particularly those with AceGPT LLM, reveal limitations in broader visual understanding tasks.
 The marked variation in performance between \jasmine and AceGPT within the same model base highlights the significant impact of language model selection on visual task performance, offering valuable insights into the inherent abilities (and limitations) in contemporary MLLMs.